Viserys Targaryen, after it becomes clear that he will get a rather different "crown": "You cannot touch me, I am the dragon!"

 Gabool the Wild in Mariel of Redwall does it most obviously and impressively.
 He goes from being evil but reasonably lucid to a gibbering insomniac who can't tell his followers from his sworn enemies and starts to believe that a plundered church bell understands what he's saying and rings itself to mock him.
 Of course, it might actually have been ringing itself to mock him.
 It's not clear.

 Slagar the Cruel in Mattimeo is already crazy at the start, blaming Matthias and the Redwallers for the horrible scarring on his face.
 By the end, he's raving, frantically reassuring himself that however events turn out, he will "win" somehow.
 He even plans to steal Matthias's sword, now convinced that it is magic and grants victory to whoever wields it.

 Tsarmina in Mossflower also does this.
-Granted she's being driven insane by a constant dripping noise and the fact that everything she tries to destroy the resistance fails.
+Granted, she's being driven insane by a constant dripping noise and the fact that every attempt she makes to destroy the resistance ends in utter failure.